Beneficence, nonmaleficence, autonomy, and justice in relationships

 It all comes down to emotional availability and good communication and I have found it helps to guided by some principles.
 Agile Love is a free-to-use resource that I conceived of and published to suggest what those might be.

 When in any kind of connection with another person, it is important to know who is the giver, and who is the receiver so that you can enter flow together.

-In situations such as having sex, that dynamic can shift subtly or suddenly without one or the other being aware of it; sometimes it is giving->receiving, other times taking->allowing to take but it sometimes not understood and/or disclosed, by one or both, what is happening, which is potentially unethical.
+In situations such as having sex, that dynamic can shift subtly or suddenly without one or the other being aware of it; sometimes it is giving->receiving, other times taking->allowing to take but sometimes what is happening is not understood and/or disclosed, by one or both, which is potentially unethical and possibly even traumatising.

-Sex is somewhat unique in that both can be in all four of those quadrants at one; in completely mutual connection.
+Sex is somewhat unique in that both can, at times be in all four of those quadrants at one; in completely mutual connection.

 Understanding all of this, and how to navigate it involves skill and emotional intelligence and Betty Martin conceived of an accessible way of explaining and playing with the concepts: The Wheel Of Consent.